Name: Gaetano

 Gaetano: One of my biggest shocks was crème fraîche.

-Host: What’s wrong with crème fraîche?
+Elina: What’s wrong with crème fraîche?

 Gaetano: You don’t use crème fraîche in carbonara!
 It’s just egg yolk and pecorino cheese, not even Parmesan.
 You mix those for the sauce, and that’s it.
 Carbonara with crème fraîche is tasty, but it’s not carbonara.
 I admit, I’ve made it that way in Italy sometimes, but it’s not traditional.

-Host: I get it.
+Elina: I get it.
 Anything else that shocked you?

 Gaetano: Good coffee is hard to find here.
 The French think they have good coffee, but it’s not like Italian coffee.
 Italians know there’s always better coffee out there.
 And another thing is the separation of the toilet from the bathroom.
 In Italy, it’s all in one room, but here, they’re separate.

-Host: That’s true!
+Elina: That’s true!
 What about language?
 Do you feel pressured to speak French?

 Gaetano: Definitely.
 Speaking French is necessary here; people will look at you differently if you don’t.
 It’s a bit of pressure, but it does push you to learn the language.
 Some people live in other countries and never learn the local language, but I think it’s important to do so.
 You speak four languages, right?

-Host: Yes, and it’s a real asset to be able to communicate in different languages.
+Elina: Yes, and it’s a real asset to be able to communicate in different languages.
 But I know what you mean about the pressure—it can feel like a negative selection at times.

 Gaetano: Yes, exactly.
 But on the bright side, since I arrived in 2017, I’ve noticed more and more Neapolitan pizzerias in Paris.
 If you want a good pizza, you can find one here now.

-Host: Really?
+Elina: Really?
 Do you have any recommendations?

-Gaetano: One of my favorites is Ober Mamma.
+Gaetano: One of my favourites is Ober Mamma.
 It’s a well-known place.
 Another one I’m excited to try soon is Peppe, which has a great reputation and even won a competition for the best pizza in the world.
 You should definitely try it.

-Host: I will!
+Elina: I will!
 Now, what advice would you give to students aspiring to pursue a scientific career, especially in fields like cancer immunology?

 Gaetano: My advice is to understand why you’re passionate about your research.
-Is it because of a personal devotion, like curing cancer, or are you more interested in understanding biology on a mechanistic level?
+Is it because of personal devotion, like curing cancer, or are you more interested in understanding biology on a mechanistic level?
 This will help you decide if you want to pursue basic research or applied science.
 Also, consider whether you prefer academia or industry.
 Talk to people in both fields to get a clear idea of what each path involves.
 In academia, you’re focused on building your own research and papers, while in industry, you work more collaboratively and might have more opportunities to shift projects or take on different roles.
 Small startups can be a great bridge between academia and industry because they offer a bit of both worlds.

-Host: That’s excellent advice.
+Elina: That’s excellent advice.
 And it’s true that sometimes you think you want to do one thing, but in reality, you might have different preferences.
 You also mentioned that you have various hobbies and passions.
 Could you share more about those?

 Gaetano: Yes, apart from my scientific career, I’m passionate about photography, particularly street photography and portraiture.
 I like to capture everyday life and people’s faces.
 For me, it’s important to maintain your passions outside of work.
 Photography is a way for me to explore, much like how I explore the micro world in science.
 I see myself as a reporter in both fields—reporting on society through my photography and on biology through my research.

-Host: That’s fascinating!
+Elina: That’s fascinating!
 It’s great that you can connect your scientific work with your artistic passion.
 It must give you a lot of energy and inspiration.

 Gaetano: Absolutely.
 It’s important to have hobbies that allow you to detach from work and find inspiration elsewhere.
 For me, it’s all connected—I’m just using a different lens and focus.

-Host: Thank you so much for this conversation.
+Elina: Thank you so much for this conversation.
 I hope our viewers feel as inspired as I do.
 We wish everyone pursuing an academic career, or even considering the private sector, the best of luck.
 And let’s definitely plan for that pizza!

 Gaetano: Yes, let’s do it!
 Thank you for having me, and I hope this was helpful to those watching.
 Bye-bye!